apache/aurora/docs/test-resource-generation.md

 The Aurora source repository and distributions contain several [binary files](../src/test/resources/org/apache/thermos/root/checkpoints) to qualify the backwards-compatibility of thermos with checkpoint data.
-Since thermos persists state to disk, to be read by other components (the GC executor and the thermos observer), it is important that we have tests that prevent regressions affecting the ability to parse previously-written data.
+Since thermos persists state to disk, to be read by the thermos observer), it is important that we have tests that prevent regressions affecting the ability to parse previously-written data.

 ## Generating test files
 The files included represent persisted checkpoints that exercise different